Essential Travel Tips for Your First Time in Niue

 The Niuean lifestyle has its own version of time, a bit like “Island Time” but somehow a tad more reliable.
 Most businesses will have opening hours and will stick to them.
-In fact, if a larger business such as the Swanson supermarket has opening hours clearly stated, then you can expect them to be open during those hours.
-On the other hand, smaller business or tours will keep “odd hours” which means that if they have to pick up their kids from school or feel more like fishing than working, then the hours stated don’t tend to apply.
+In fact, if a larger business such as the Swanson Supermarket has opening hours clearly stated, then you can expect them to be open during those hours.
+On the other hand, smaller businesses like cafes, gift shops and tours will keep “odd hours” which means that if they have to pick up their kids from school or feel more like fishing than working, then the hours stated don’t tend to apply.

-We’ve got a full article on Odd Hours and Island Time in Niue if you are after more information on the subject.
+We’ve got a full guide to Odd Hours and Island Time in Niue if you are after more information on the subject.

 People in Niue are as kind as it gets so it is with no malice that for about a quarter of all our cash transactions, we received the wrong change.
-It went both ways: sometimes we got less, sometimes we got more than we were owed.
-With so many businesses charging an extra fee for credit cards and/or only accepting cash, paying with New Zealand Dollars (the local currency) is a daily occurrence.
-So, make sure to do the math and double-check what you received.
+It went both ways: sometimes we got less and sometimes we got more than we were owed.
+For Kiwis, at least you can save yourself the hassle with most vendors accepting New Zealand debit cards.
+On the other hand, some businesses charge an extra fee for credit cards or only accept cash so you’ll find yourself paying with New Zealand Dollars (the local currency) several times during your trip.
+Make sure to do the math and double-check what you received.

 If we did not make it clear just yet, you will get to see a lot of stunning reefs when venturing around the shores of Niue.
 Because the rocks and corals are super sharp, packing some good reef shoes is a must.
-We even recommend packing hard-soled reef shoes as opposed to the soft neoprene ones.
+We even recommend packing hard-soled reef shoes as opposed to soft neoprene ones.
+Some older travellers have informed us that dive gloves are also a great idea should you need to grab a sharp rock when you’re snorkelling.
 And, of course, when in the water or on the reefs, be extremely careful where you are stepping, as corals can take decades to grow only a few centimetres.

 Good news!
 You won’t have to learn a brand-new language to enjoy your escapade to Niue.
 Almost everybody in Niue speaks English confidently and at worse, you may only have to speak a bit slower.
 However, the Niuean language is quite beautiful and sadly, due to the low local population, is actually on the UNESCO endangered language list.
 So if you would like to learn a few of the local lingo, check out our list of 10 Niue Words You Need to Know When Visiting Niue!

-Locals are very religious, where respectful dress is quite important to them.
+Locals are very religious so wearing respectful clothing is quite important to them.
 With this in mind, men should avoid wearing swimwear outside of the swimming areas and should avoid walking around shirtless.
-Women are advised not to wear overly revealing attire and put a top over their bikini when outside of swimming areas and accommodation.
-To be fair, after your first sunburn you’ll appreciate the layer…
+Women are advised not to wear overly revealing attire and put a top over their bikini when outside of swimming areas and accommodations.
+To be fair, after your first sunburn, you’ll appreciate the layer…

 Learn more about the local customs and protocol in Niue Etiquette: What are the Local Customs in Niue?

-On some occasions, such a death in a village, some areas may become “tapu” meaning that entering them is not allowed.
-You will find them well marked by signs or by palm leaves woven onto poles.
+On some occasions, such as a death in a village, some areas may become “tapu” meaning that entering them is not allowed.
+You will find them well-marked by signs or by palm leaves woven onto poles.
 If you happen to stumble onto such an area, it is courteous to avoid entering it and not to speak too loudly, as people may currently be grieving there.

 As mentioned previously, some Niueans are very religious.
 God and religion play a huge part in the local culture.
 As such, Sundays are, well, “religiously” observed as the day of rest.
-No tours are running and many restaurants are closed.
-A few exceptions include the Scenic Matavai Resort restaurant and the nearby Wash Away Café in Avatele.
-The gas station also has short opening hours on a Sunday.
+No tours are running and many restaurants are closed until the evening.
+A few exceptions include the Scenic Matavai Resort restaurant and the nearby Washaway Café in Avatele.
+The gas station also has short opening hours on Sundays.
 We recommend planning your Sunday around scouting a couple of sea tracks.
 Seriously, there are so many of them!

-Tourists are also welcomed to any church service around the island where you will experience angelic singing by the locals.
-See 10 Things to Do in Niue on a Sunday for more inspiration.
+Tourists are also welcome to any church service around the island where you will experience angelic singing by the locals.
+See the 10 Things to Do in Niue on a Sunday for more inspiration.

-Learn more about the food in Niue in our Guide to Niue Food.
+Learn more about the food in Niue in The Guide to Food in Niue.

-The great thing about living in a 1,500-population country is that everybody knows everybody.
+The great thing about living in a country of only around 1,500 people is that everybody knows everybody.
 From one village to another, simply naming somebody will score you smiles!
-So if you are ever lost or ever need to contact somebody, chat to a local and they’ll help you get in touch with them.
-It’s probably their cousin or son in law.
+So if you are ever lost or ever need to contact somebody, chat to a local and they’ll help you get in touch with them!

 Speaking of the locals, you will be amazed at how kind-hearted the locals are.
 They don’t speak fast or loudly but they are super happy to have a chat, show you their catch of the day, discuss life on the island, or tell you about some local legends.
 Niueans have a strong relationship with New Zealand and many of them have family there or have studied in the country themselves so if you are a Kiwi travelling to Niue, you’ll probably have a lot of common culture too.

-As a country, Niue is a kid’s paradise.
-Heaps to explore, plenty of short and easy walks, various days from swimming with fish to eating ice-cream (don’t worry, mum, Cornettos are soooo cheap in Niue!)
+As a country, Niue is a kid’s paradise: heaps to explore, plenty of short and easy walks, and various days from swimming with fish to eating ice cream (don’t worry, mum, Cornettos are soooo cheap in Niue!)
 As long are your kids are confident with walking for about 20-30 minutes they will have a blast clambering over rocks to find the next swimming hole.
 But surprisingly, not many families make their way to Niue which makes it quite a kid-free country!
-That’s a plus for adventurous couples looking for an adult-only style destination!
+That’s a plus for adventurous couples looking for an adults-only style destination!